Aerial Perspective Photography

 In the past, capturing aerial shots in films required expensive equipment and experienced pilots.
 However, the advent of drones has democratized aerial filmmaking, making it accessible to a wider range of filmmakers.
 With a skilled pilot and a capable camera operator, drones can capture cinematic shots that rival those taken from helicopters or planes.

-See also Aerial Drone Photography Services
+See also Aerial Photography Meaning

 Aerial perspective photography is also used in documentaries to provide an informative and captivating view of the subject matter.
 From wildlife documentaries to explorations of urban environments, aerial footage helps viewers understand the context and scale of the story being told.